 Previously, we discussed the importance of soft skills, and, its emergence as the X-Factor in an interview.
-We at KaryaMitr.com have constantly tried to emphasize the importance of this particular skill for any job seeker.
+We at KaryaMitr.com have constantly tried to emphasize the importance of this particular set of skills for any job seeker.

 Soft-skills become especially more important for freshers looking to impress recruiters.
 Most jobs that a fresher candidate applies for, do not require any specialised skills.
 And, almost all the candidates who apply for the same job, are similarly qualified, so soft-skills are what it comes down to when the recruiter makes their choice.